bugzilla/bugzilla/README.rst

 Installed on the vagrant vm is also a program called re.pl.

-re.pl an interactive perl shell (somtimes called a REPL (short for Read-Eval-Print-Loop)).
+re.pl an interactive Perl shell (sometimes called a REPL (short for Read-Eval-Print-Loop)).
 It loads Bugzilla.pm and you can call Bugzilla internal API methods from it, an example session is reproduced below:

 .. code-block:: plain